TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/GuidelineForNewsArticles.rst

 1. Defining TYPO3 News
 ======================

-TYPO3 News is the shared platform for news and events publication for the TYPO3 ecosystem: TYPO3 CMS, the TYPO3 community, teams, initiatives, events, and other activities relevant to TYPO3.
+`TYPO3 News <https://news.typo3.com>`__ is the shared platform for news and events publication for the TYPO3 ecosystem: TYPO3 CMS, the TYPO3 community, teams, initiatives, events, and other activities relevant to TYPO3.

 The TYPO3 Association and TYPO3 Company are the responsible publishers.

+The site features original content and does not re-publish articles, with the exception of English translations of articles published elsewhere in other languages.
+Some articles are made available in other languages of the `typo3.com <https://typo3.com>`__ website.

 TYPO3 News is an editorial publication, not an advertising platform.
 Its purpose is to inform readers, document activities, share knowledge, and help